ned14/nedmalloc/Readme.txt

 expert.
 There are quite a few on the market and they often are authors of memory allocators.
 Wolfram Gloger (the author of ptmalloc) provides consulting services.
-My own consulting company ned Productions Ltd. may be able to provide such a service depending on our current workload.
+My own consulting company ned Productions Ltd. may be able to provide such a service depending on our current workload: see http://www.nedproductions.biz/.

 I hope that these tips help.
 And I urge anyone considering simply dropping back to the system allocator as a quick fix to reconsider: squashing memory bugs